Virginia Rental Laws – An Overview of Landlord Tenant Rights in Virginia Beach

 Can a landlord enter without permission in Virginia?

-As mentioned earlier, landlords have a right to enter their tenants’ units under certain situations.
-Examples of such situations include:
+As mentioned earlier, a landlord has a right to enter their tenants’ units under certain situations.
+Examples of such situations include addressing rent-related issues or conducting inspections to ensure the dwelling unit is fit for rent.

-• To show the unit to prospective tenants, buyers or lenders.
+- To show the unit to a prospective tenant, buyer or lender.

-• To inspect the unit for damage or compliance to the terms of the lease.
+- To inspect the unit for damage or compliance to the terms of the written rental agreement.

 Before entering, though, Virginia landlords must first notify their tenants.
-Specifically, you must provide your tenant with a notice of at least 24 hours prior to the entry.
+Specifically, the landlord must provide your tenant with a notice of at least 24 hours prior to the entry.
 (Va.
 Code Ann. §§ 55.1-1229).

 2. Fair Housing Law